-Identifying "Red Flag" Behaviors - Recognizing that it is not uncommon for people to display some questionable or inappropriate behaviors, "red flag" behaviors are those questionable, suspicious or inappropriate behaviors that go beyond what seems normal or reasonable for the situation.
-"Red flag" behaviors may be presented through a person's appearance, spoken or written words, or specific actions.
+Identifying concerning behaviors - recognizing that it is not uncommon for people to display some questionable or inappropriate behaviors, concerning behaviors are those questionable, suspicious or inappropriate behaviors that go beyond what seems normal or reasonable for the situation.
+Concerning behaviors may be presented through a person's appearance, spoken or written words, or specific actions.

-Examples of "red flag" behaviors include:
+Examples of concerning behaviors include:

-- Behaviors which regularly interfere with classroom environment or management
+- · Behaviors which regularly interfere with classroom environment or management

-- Notable change in behavior or appearance
+- · Notable change in behavior or appearance

 - Impairment of thoughts verbal or written

-- Overly aggressive behaviors toward others
+- · Overly aggressive behaviors toward others

 - Inappropriate or strange behavior

 - Overreaction to circumstances

 - · Writings and comments endorsing violence; unusual interest in violence

-- Indirect or direct threats in writings or verbalizations
+- · Indirect or direct threats in writings or verbalizations

-- · Anger management problems
+- Anger management problems

-- Threats to others
+- · Threats to others

-- · Expression of suicidal thoughts or feelings of hopelessness
+Expression of suicidal thoughts or feelings of hopelessness